 Tenure of the Board and Committee Chairs

-The Chairs of the Board Committees and the Chairman and any Vice Chairman of the Board will be rotated at least every five years.
+The Chairs of the Board Committees and the Chairman and any Vice Chairman of the Board will be rotated from time to time.

 Membership of Committees

 The Corporate Governance, Nominating and Social Responsibility Committee, the Executive Compensation Committee and the Audit Committee will be composed entirely of independent directors and will also satisfy all applicable membership requirements for such.

 The Board is committed to achieving a diverse and broadly inclusive membership.